 The new mortgage product for members has also grown substantially in popularity since its launch in 2022.
-Over €1.2 million in mortgages has been lent to members in 2023.
+Over €5.6 million in mortgages has been lent to members in 2024 (157% of annual target).
 This includes first and second time buyers of family homes and also those switching mortgage providers.
 The success of this product is a result of our professional and personal service and the extremely competitive variable interest rate of 3.5% (3.56% APR).

-New Loans issued amounted to over €39.7 million as depicted in the table below, which is over €2 million more than last year.
-The number of New Loans Issued was 5,256.
-The Loan Book increased by over €11 million to almost €94.4 million, which was an increase 13.2% on last year.
+New Loans issued amounted to almost €40.3 million. as depicted in the table below, which is over €563k more than last year.
+The number of New Loans Issued was 4.482.
+The Loan Book increased by almost €8.4 million to almost €102.8 million. an increase of 8.9% on last year.